Sicco Mansholt: Agriculture

-He moved to Java in the Dutch East Indies (present-day Indonesia), and started work on a tea plantation.
+Mansholt moved to Java in the Dutch East Indies (present-day Indonesia), and started work on a tea plantation.
 He returned to the Netherlands in 1936, unhappy with the colonial system.
 He wanted to become a farmer and moved to the Wieringermeer, a polder, reclaimed in 1937.
 There he started his own farm.

-He married Henny J. Postel in 1938, and they had two sons and two daughters.

-In the years of World War II he was an active member of the Resistance.
+Mansholt married Henny J. Postel in 1938, and they had two sons and two daughters.
+In the years of World War II, he was an active member of the Resistance.
 He helped people who were in acute danger to hide in the Wieringermeerpolder; he organised clandestine food distributions for the western provinces.

 Politics

 Local politics

 Mansholt became a member of the Social Democratic Workers' Party (SDAP) in 1937, as a secretary of the local party.
 He had several public functions for the SDAP in Wieringermeer, including that of acting mayor of the Wieringermeer community.

 Minister of Agriculture

 Immediately after the war, in June 1945, Labour Party (PvdA) Prime Minister Schermerhorn asked him to take a seat in his cabinet as minister of Agriculture, Fishery and Food Distribution.
 He was the youngest member of a cabinet, aged only 36.

-He was a member of six cabinets in total: Schermerhorn-Drees in 1945; Beel in 1946; Drees-Van Schaik in 1948, and the three Drees administrations: 1951, 1952 and 1956.
+Mansholt was a member of six cabinets in total: Schermerhorn-Drees in 1945; Beel in 1946; Drees-Van Schaik in 1948, and the three Drees administrations: 1951, 1952 and 1956.
 As Minister of Agriculture during this time, he was one of the key architects of the EC's Common Agricultural Policy.
-In 1954 the parliamentary debate about the budget for the Department of Agriculture was postponed: the Minister was ice-skating the 200 kilometer long Elfstedentocht in the Dutch province of Friesland, which he skated twice in his life.
+In 1954 the parliamentary debate about the budget for the Department of Agriculture was postponed: the Minister was ice-skating the 200-kilometre-long Elfstedentocht in the Dutch province of Friesland, which he skated twice in his life.